tomdion/sf-detailing/README.md

 - `GET /api/bookings/packages/`: Get service packages
 - `GET /api/bookings/addons/`: Get service add-ons

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This software is proprietary and is the property of S&F Detailing.
+Unauthorized use, distribution, or modification of this software is strictly prohibited.